prasangeet/Pathfinding/README.md

   ```

 #### **5.4 Next Steps (Enhancements)**
-- **Add Markers:** Plot train stations on the map.
+- **Add Markers:** Plot nodes (points) on the map.
-- **Draw Routes:** Visualize train routes using `map.addSource` and `map.addLayer`.
+- **Draw Paths:** Visualize routes using `map.addSource` and `map.addLayer`.
 - **Interactivity:** Enable clickable markers and dynamic route highlighting.

 ---

 ### **6️⃣ Expected Outcomes**
-- A fully functional train route optimization platform.
+- A fully functional shortest path finding platform.
-- Interactive map displaying stations and optimized routes.
+- Interactive map displaying nodes and optimized paths.
-- Efficient route calculations using Dijkstra’s algorithm.
+- Efficient path calculations using Dijkstra’s algorithm.
 - Seamless integration between frontend, backend, and C++ logic.

 ### **7️⃣ Potential Enhancements**
-- Real-time route updates based on traffic or delays.
+- Real-time path updates based on traffic or closures.
 - User authentication and personalized route preferences.
 - Integration with geospatial data for more accurate mapping.
-- Mobile app version for on-the-go route planning.
+- Mobile app version for on-the-go navigation.

 ---

-This plan outlines the core structure and workflow for building a scalable and efficient train route optimization system using Dijkstra's algorithm and modern web technologies.
+This plan outlines the core structure and workflow for building a scalable and efficient shortest path finding system using Dijkstra's algorithm and modern web technologies.